 - Every angle of the piece (side, front, back)

-- Up close shots of the item’s flaws—If anything, including damages will make buyers feel more comfortable purchasing from you since you’re upfront about it.
+- Close-up shots of the item’s flaws—if anything, showing damages will make buyers feel more comfortable purchasing from you since you’re upfront about it

 - The item’s original retail page image—this really helps buyers see the item in all its glory

-- A shot of the item from further away
+- A shot of the entire item from a few feet away

 Last up, if you really want to make a good first impression, give your photos a quick edit.
 Give it the old ‘auto’ button makeover, crop out any distractions in the photo, and add some brightness and sharpness for extra detail.